 I know that many people are against hunting wild animals for food.
 Personally I’m not.
 I’m against trophy hunting or hunting animals in danger of extinction.
 In Italy, there are large populations of certain game animals which, unfortunately, also cause damage to crops and agricultural land.
-So, the government permits the hunting of them.
-Also, game meat is certainly much healthier than most of the meat we buy in supermarkets and the animals themselves have a better quality of life than most the pigs, cows and chickens we eat.
+So, the government permits hunting them.
+Also, game meat is certainly much healthier than most of the meat we buy and the animals themselves have a better quality of life than most the pigs, cows and chickens we eat.

 Game meat is popular in Italy!